 Phone: + 90 – 212 – 243 40 80

-After lunch, you might want to walk a little so it comes handy that you have to cross Galata bridge, anyway.
+After lunch, you might want to walk a little so it comes in handy that you have to cross Galata bridge, anyway.
 You can either walk all the way to the Topkapı palace which is about 2,5 km / 1.5 mi so it takes about 30 minutes, or you cross the bridge walking and hop on the tram T1 at Eminönü, or you just take it right away at Karaköy station and save your energy for exploring the palace.

-I explicitly don’t recommend the Istanbul Tourist Pass – it costs 115 € including nonsense like a free shuttle from the airport (one way!); that’s absolutely outrages!
+I explicitly don’t recommend the Istanbul Tourist Pass – it costs 115 € including nonsense like a free shuttle from the airport (one way!); that’s absolutely outrageous!

 On the other hand, I might want to get a museum pass, the ‘Müzekart‘ for 325 TL.
-It’s good for five days, but if you visit lots of the landmarks, it might even pay if you use it only on one day.
+It’s good for five days, but if you visit lots of the landmarks, it might even pay if you use it only for one day.

 Also, another advantage is absolutely priceless: You don’t have to wait in line, but can walk straight in.

 Once you see the queue in front of Hagia Sofia and Topkapı Palace, you will thank me for this tip.

-It was Sultan Mehmet II who began with the construction of the palace right after the conquest of Constantinople in 1453.
+It was Sultan Mehmet II who began the construction of the palace right after the conquest of Constantinople in 1453.

-Over the centuries various significant transformations took place, so that the Topkapı Palace got its present appearance only in the early 18th century.
-Following Turkish tradition, the palace is not one big building, but consists of many individual dwellings and pavilions.
-The entire complex has a size of 69 hectare / 170 acres and housed up to 5000 people; it was like a town of its own.
-Besides the beautiful gardens and incredibly decorated buildings there are a couple of fascinating museums showing all the splendor and opulence of the Ottoman royalties.
+Over the centuries various significant transformations took place so that the Topkapı Palace got its present appearance only in the early 18th century.
+Following Turkish tradition, the palace is not one big building but consists of many individual dwellings and pavilions.
+The entire complex has a size of 69 hectares / 170 acres and housed up to 5000 people; it was like a town of its own.
+Besides the beautiful gardens and incredibly decorated buildings, there are a couple of fascinating museums showing all the splendor and opulence of the Ottoman royalties.
 Although I’m a big fan of contemporary art and love the modern galleries in Istanbul, I find that the Topkapı Palace is the most important sight to visit when in Istanbul since for me it’s the cradle of Turkish culture.